jina-ai/docs/chapters/request_size/request_size.rst

 =============================================
- Understanding the Request Size parameter?
+ Understanding the Request Size parameter
 =============================================

 In some use cases, you may wish to vary the number of ``Documents`` a single Request will receive.
 You can achieve this by adjusting the ``request_size`` parameter when setting the Flow.
 This guide covers the different configuration options Jina offers.